DiegoRossini/neologism-pipeline/README.md

 # Neologism Detection Pipeline

+> 📄 **Reference paper:** *[Title to be confirmed]* — accepted at the **NeoLLM 2026 workshop at LREC 2026**.
+> Paper link: *to be added once published* ([placeholder URL]).
+>
+> The paper provides the theoretical background and motivates several of the design choices in this pipeline (the reference-vocabulary filtering strategy, the multi-LLM ensemble + verifier architecture, the inflection-deduplication rules, and the choice of the four-label scheme).
+Users adapting this pipeline for their own work are strongly encouraged to read the paper first — many decisions that look arbitrary in the code are justified there.

 A modular pipeline that mines newly-coined words and named entities from any large text corpus.
 It tokenizes, deduplicates, filters against a user-supplied reference vocabulary, runs language detection and LLM-based classification, and produces a labelled, optionally inflection-deduplicated final list of candidates.

 The pipeline does not impose a single use case.
 The example walked through in this README is **English candidate-vocabulary mining from social-media comments with a 2015 reference cutoff**, but the same pipeline runs equally on any corpus, language, or temporal cutoff if you adjust the reference vocabularies and the LLM prompts accordingly (see *Adapting to other corpora and languages* below).